 How does dynamic number insertion (DNI) work on your website?

-This is the part that trips people up, so I'll keep it simple.
+This is the part that trips people up, so we will keep it simple.
 DNI is a small piece of code on your website that swaps the phone number displayed depending on how the visitor arrived.

 • Someone clicks your Google Ad and lands on your site?
 They see number A.